 - Wool: Its weight and stretch make wool a natural insulator.
 While it typically doesn’t perform as well as fleece for a mid-layer, it will keep you warm even in wet conditions.
 It’s also static-resistant and won’t cling to the layers beneath it.
-Its only real downside is its tendency to retain moisture (same).

 - Mountain Hardwear MicroChill 2.0